 Winter Solstice, Tilt of the Earth & Ancient Myths

-On December 21 the winter solstice will signal the shortest day and longest night of the year for people in the Northern Hemisphere.
+On December 21 the winter solstice signals the shortest day and longest night of the year for people in the Northern Hemisphere.

 The sun will be as far south as it goes on the 21st as it reaches the Tropic of Capricorn (23.5 degrees below equator).
 Then, on Dec 22, the sun will start returning north toward the Tropic of Cancer where it will arrive around June 21, next year.